 In this one-day symposium, we aim at presenting a state-of-the-art view of how cells encode and decode spatio-temporal signals.
 The question is addressed through a combined experimental and modelling approach.
 Presentations will focus on interdisciplinary works at the interface between biology, physics and mathematics and investigating different signaling pathways (calcium, G-protein-coupled receptors and tyrosine-kinase receptors) involved in various biological contexts such as cellular adhesion, morphogenesis, endocrinology, neuroscience or cancer.
 The interdisciplinary approach is expected to lead to a unique cross-fertilization of ideas between scientists focusing on widely different time-regulated biological systems.

-This symposium, initially scheduled to take place in Paris in March 2020, will be organized online on March 18, 2021.
+This symposium, initially scheduled to take place in Paris in March 2020, took place online on March 18, 2021.